-The purpose of intermission is to allow you the necessary time and distance away from your studies to seek any necessary support, recuperate (in the case of ill health), or overcome any difficulties resulting from grave circumstances, and to alleviate any academic disadvantage caused to you as a result of these circumstances.
+The purpose of intermission is to allow the necessary time and distance away from your studies to seek any necessary support, recuperate (in the case of ill health), overcome any difficulties, and to alleviate any academic disadvantage caused to you as a result of these circumstances.

-Please read the College Guidance on Intermission for Undergraduates carefully.
-These provide important information about what is involved in applying for an allowance to intermit, and the procedure which must be followed on your return to College after any period away.
+The College Guidance on Intermission for Undergraduates explains what is involved in applying for an allowance to intermit, and the procedure which must be followed before return to your studies can be approved.